 El Punto en la Montaña (EPM) began operations on December 1st 2007, World AIDS Day.
-Three NYC-based harm reduction advocates (Edwin Santiago, Yesenia Aponte-Meléndez, and Camila Gelpí-Acosta) co-founded EPM.
-With a budget of $17,500 and 2 part-time staff (Irmarilis González Torres, MA, now Board Member and Nilda Luz Rivera, now Project Coordinator), we took it upon ourselves to bring syringe exchange to the Central Eastern Region of our island-nation: Puerto Rico.
+Three activists from the harm reduction movement in New York City and Puerto Rico (Eddie Santiago, Yesenia Aponte Meléndez, and Camila Gelpí Acosta) founded EPM.
+With a budget of $17,500 and 2 part-time staff, we took it upon ourselves to bring syringe exchange to the Central Eastern Region of our island-nation: Puerto Rico.
 We started with Cayey, municipality with one of the highest rates of self-reported drug use in the island, and continued with Cidra, then Comerío, Aguas Buenas and Caguas.
 In the past 5 years, our budget has grown but not enough to meet the actual need injection drug users have in these hard to reach areas.
 EPM remains the only syringe exchange program (SEP) serving these otherwise service-forsaken areas and the need to improve what we offer and to expand to other service-void municipalities is always pressing.

 What is a syringe exchange program?